Finding Sydney’s Best Street Art

 Philip Lane Enmore is full of stunning stencil art.

 Enmore is an excellent spot to explore with an empty belly.
-There are so many good eats here that you will be hard-pressed to make a choice, from quick snacks like the mouth-watering dumplings at Chinese Dumpling Master to the delicious gelato at Cow and Moon or the wine and cheese decadence of Stinking Bishops.
+There are so many good eats here you will be hard-pressed to make a choice, from quick snacks like the mouth-watering dumplings at Chinese Dumpling Master to the delicious gelato at Cow and Moon or the wine and cheese decadence of Stinking Bishops.
 There is plenty to keep you happy once you have seen enough art!

 Street Art Sydney large scale mural in Marrickville Enmore